 Given everything that she's tried, does she have an idea of what she wants to do with her emerging career?
 "I've been asking myself the same question since I was like fifteen," she says with a laugh.
 "I've had my hand in so many different types of jobs.
 I just tend to figure it out as I go along and find different things I love."

-She's currently working on producing her own series, and waiting to find out if SyFy will pick up Haunted Highway for a second season, but there's one thing in particular she'd love to try: stand-up comedy.
+She's currently working on producing her own series, sharing her photography via a newly-launched portfolio, and waiting to find out if SyFy will pick up Haunted Highway for a second season, but there's one thing in particular she'd love to try: stand-up comedy.